xiaodaigh/JDF.jl/README.md

 # JDF

-An experimental `DataFrame`s serialization format with the following goals
+A Julia `DataFrame`s serialization format with the following goals
 * Fast save and load times
 * Compressed storage on disk